erikleitch/dbvis/README.md

 puts/queries over the course of the whole test (a uniform ring shows that no hot-spotting has occurred, for example).

+These were for two different workloads, one is cleary uniformly distributed around the ring, while the other was definitely not.
+(That was a bug in the test harness, which we used this tool to identify)

 ![YCSB Ordered Workload](https://github.com/erikleitch/dbvis/blob/master/images/YcsbQueryOrdered.png)

 Full mp4 is here: https://github.com/erikleitch/dbvis/blob/master/mp4/YcsbQueryOrdered.mp4